 In her inaugural season, Ralph led Vanderbilt to its first postseason appearance since 2014.
 The Commodores reached the third round of the Women’s National Invitation Tournament, their longest postseason run since 2013.
 Vanderbilt also recorded its first SEC Tournament victory in six years when it defeated Texas A&M 85-69 on March 2, 2022.

-In all, Ralph accrued the second-most wins of any women’s basketball coach in a debut season.
+In all, Ralph accrued the third-most wins of any women’s basketball coach in a debut season.
 That included a 63-59 victory against No. 15 Florida in Memorial Gymnasium on Feb.
 24, 2022, the program’s first win against a ranked opponent since 2020.

 Ralph wasted no time helping individual student-athletes realize their full potential.
 Jordyn Cambridge, Iyana Moore and Sacha Washington earned All-SEC accolades during the 2021-22 campaign.
 Cambridge recorded the program’s first postseason triple-double during the SEC Tournament, while she and Moore contributed to a program-record 17 3-pointers against Alabama State on Dec.
 28, 2021.